shuoros/car-vs-truck-classification/README.md

 ## test

-For the final test, 12 images were randomly read from the test set and given to the model to classify them.
+For the final test, 12 images were randomly selected from the test set and given to the model to classify them.

 The prediction of model is at the top of each image.